rjspencer/docs/theming.md

 CreatedByName, ModifiedByName
 :	the name of the user who created/modified the photo album

+PhotoAlbumAccountId
+:    the ID of the account that created the photo album

 PhotoAlbumDescription
 :	the description of the photo album